bravoserver/bravo/README.rst

 Who are you guys, anyway?
  Corbin Simpson (MostAwesomeDude) is the main coder.
 Derrick Dymock (Ac-town) is the visionary and provider of network traffic dumps.
 Ben Kero and Mark Harris are the reluctant testers and bug-reporters.
+The Minecraft Coalition has been an invaluable forum for discussion.

 License
 =======